Lorenzo Musetti

-As a junior, Musetti was ranked as high as world No. 1, reaching the final of the 2018 US Open boys' singles and winning the 2019 Australian Open boys' title.
-Since turning professional in 2019, he has won two titles on the ITF World Tennis Tour and two ATP Challenger titles.
-Musetti trains at La Spezia TC and Tirrenia.
+Representing his country, Musetti won the bronze medal in men's singles at the 2024 Olympic Games.
+He was part of the Italian national team that won the Davis Cup in 2023 and 2024.

 Early life

-Lorenzo Musetti was born on March 3, 2002, in Carrara, Tuscany, Italy.
-His father Francesco is a marble producer, and his mother Sabrina is a secretary.
-He began playing tennis at age 4, and has been coached by Simone Tartarini since childhood.
-His tennis idol growing up was Roger Federer.
+Musetti was born on 3 March 2002 in Carrara, Tuscany.
+His father, Francesco Musetti, is a marble producer, and his mother, Sabrina Ratti, is a secretary.

+He began playing tennis at the age of four, and has been coached by Simone Tartarini since childhood; Musetti has said he doesn't think he will ever change coaches.
+His tennis idol growing up was Roger Federer, which contributed to his usage of the one-handed backhand.

+Junior career

+In his junior career, Musetti reached the final of the 2018 US Open boys' singles, before defeating Emilio Nava in a final set tiebreak to win the 2019 Australian Open boys' singles title on 26 January 2019.
+He achieved the ITF juniors ranking of No. 1 in the world on 10 June 2019.
+He ended his junior career in late 2019 before turning professional.

 Professional career

-Juniors

-He has achieved a career-high ITF juniors ranking of 1 in the world on 10 June 2019.
-On 26 January 2019 Musetti defeated Emilio Nava to win the 2019 Australian Open boys' singles title.

-2020: ATP debut
+2020: ATP debut, first ATP semifinal

 After receiving a wildcard and passing the qualifying, he made his ATP Tour main draw debut in February 2020 at the Dubai Tennis Championships, at the age of 17, where he lost in the first round against Andrey Rublev.

-His second main draw tour-level match and first on a Masters 1000 level in his career came after qualifying at the Italian Open, where he defeated three-time Grand Slam champion Stan Wawrinka in straight sets in the first round, becoming the first player born in 2002 to win an ATP match, and former World No. 4 Kei Nishikori in the second round.
+His second main draw tour-level match and first on a Masters 1000 level in his career came after qualifying at the Italian Open, where he defeated three-time Grand Slam champion Stan Wawrinka in straight sets in the first round, becoming the first player born in 2002 to win an ATP match, and former world No. 4 Kei Nishikori in the second round.
 In October he received a wildcard for the Forte Village Sardegna Open, where he reached his first ATP semifinal, retiring due to an injury against eventual champion Laslo Đere after trailing 1–4 in the third set.